15% OFF OR MORE WITH OFFER!

 Complete Florida Drivers Ed Requirements

-In Florida, high school students may complete a semester-long, in class drivers ed program, or a four hour Drug and Alcohol Course (also known as Traffic Laws and Substance abuse Education or DATA).
+In Florida, high school students may complete a semester-long, in-class driver's ed program or a four-hour Drug and Alcohol Course (also known as Traffic Laws and Substance Abuse Education or DATA).
 You can finish your Drug and Alcohol Course in only 4 hours in Aceable's app from anywhere you want.
 Check out this infographic we made to show you just how fast-finishing your course really can be.

 To help teen drivers get better acquainted with the rules of the road the road, Florida has a Graduated Driver’s Licensing (GDL) law in place to help minimize the risks associated with first-time drivers.
 This law applies to anyone under 18 and has three different stages: Learner permit, intermediate driver license/provisional license, and full privilege Florida drivers license.